 The Mistake

-Some parents might delay the removal of wisdom teeth, thinking that as long as they aren’t causing immediate pain, they aren’t an issue.
+Some parents delay the removal of wisdom teeth, thinking that as long as they aren’t causing immediate pain, they aren’t an issue.

 The Danger